 In line with Remgro’s philosophy on fair and responsible remuneration, the following decision was taken with regards to increases:

-• Employees at management levels received increases of around 4.50% and non-management employees received salary adjustments of on average 5.00% for the 2022 financial year.
+- Employees at management levels received increases of around 6.00% and non-management employees received salary adjustments of on average between 6.25% and 6.5% for the 2023 financial year.

 Long-term incentive (LTI) plans